Taking regular exercise is especially important as we get older and our metabolism slows down, making us more likely to put on weight.

 NHS statistics on obesity show that, in 2009, more than two-thirds of women and three-quarters of men in the 55-74 age group were overweight or obese.

 The only way to lose weight is to use up more energy that we take in, and a daily walk can help to burn off some of those calories.

 High blood pressure is also a key risk factor for stroke, which usually affects people over the age of 65.
-Some communities are also at higher risk from heart disease.
-For example, people of South Asian origin are at particular risk of CHD.
-Experts think this is because of diet and lifestyle.

 Walking can help to strengthen bones, helping to prevent the onset of osteoporosis, which makes bones brittle and more likely to break.